Thorinair/Stardew-Profits/README.md

 Option | Description
 --- | ---
 Season | Changes the season of the crops.
 This will affect list of the crops shown in the graph, as only some crops grow at certain seasons.
 Additionally, all seasons have a limit of 28 maximum days for calculation.
-The *Greenhouse* season doesn't have such limitations and shows all crops and allows for infinite duration.
+The *Greenhouse* season doesn't have such limitations, shows all crops and allows for a duration of up to 100 thousand days.
 Number of days | Designates the number of days to be used in the calculation.
 The shorter the duration, the less crops will have time to grow.
 Some crops might not have time to grow even once if a too low value is set.
 Produce type | Designates the type of produce to be sold after harvesting.
 By default, all crops are harvested and sold as raw.
 This option accounts for Normal/Silver/Gold ratios, *Farming* skill level, and some additional skills.
 Other options let you select the two different artisan goods.
 Number of crops | This controls the number of crops that the player has planted.